Rollo May: Love

 May investigated and criticized the "Sexual Revolution" in the 1960s, when individuals began to explore their sexuality.
 The term Free Sex replaced the ideology of free love.
 May postulated that love is intentionally willed by an individual; love reflects human instinct for deliberation and consideration.
 May then explained that giving in to sexual impulses did not actually make an individual free; freedom came from resisting sexual impulses.
-Unsurprisingly, May believed that Hippie counterculture as well as commercialization of sex and pornography influenced society to perceive a disconnect between love and sex.
+Unsurprisingly, May thought that Hippie counterculture as well as commercialization of sex and pornography influenced society to perceive a disconnect between love and sex.
 Because emotion had separated from reason, it became socially acceptable to seek sexual relationships while avoiding the natural drive to relate to another person and create new life.
-May believed that sexual freedom caused modern society to neglect important psychological developments such as the importance of caring.
+May thought that sexual freedom caused modern society to neglect important psychological developments such as the importance of caring.